vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 On the Install page, provide a name for the installed instance of the package, select the version to install.
 You can customize the package installation by editing the configuration parameters using the pencil icon under the option Table View.

-After the custom paramaters have been supplied, click on the Install package button to initiate the installation.
+After the custom parameters have been supplied, click on the Install package button to initiate the installation.

 ![](img/tanzu-pkgs/tanzu-pkgs03.png)